hroptatyr/sample/README.md

 Tools like [paulgb's subsample][2] or [earino's fast_sample][3] usually do the trick and everyone seems to agree (judged by github stars).
-However, both tools have two short-comings: they try to make sense of the line data semantically, and secondly, they use their language's built-in routines to produce random numbers.
+However, both tools have short-comings: they try to make sense of the line data semantically, and secondly, they are slow!

-The first issue is such a major problem that their bug trackers are full of reports.  `subsample' needs lines to be UTF-8 strings and `fast_sample` wants CSV files whose correctness is checked along the way.  `sample` on the other hand does not care about the line's content, all it needs are those line breaks at the end.
+The first issue is such a major problem that their bug trackers are full of reports.  `subsample` needs lines to be UTF-8 strings and `fast_sample` wants CSV files whose correctness is checked along the way.
+This project's tool, `sample`, on the other hand does not care about the line's content, all it needs are those line breaks at the end.

-The second issue is far more pressing when line sampling becomes the bottleneck in your workflow.
-Throwing enough I/O power at the tools and they show their true slowness: `subsample` can go through just over 1M lines per second and `fast_sample` doubles that.  `sample` uses the very fast [PCG family][4] to obtain its randomness.
-This (and the lack of line processing) catapults performance into the range of 60+M lines per second.
+The speed issue is addressed by

+- using the most appropriate programming language for the problem
+- using radix sort
+- using the [PCG family][4] to obtain randomness
+- oversampling

 Examples